 Follow Kyla’s adventures on Instagram!

-Where: Newport, Rhode Island
+- Where: Newport, Rhode Island

-Total Distance: 6.6 miles / 10.6 km (out and back)
+- Total Distance: 6.6 miles / 10.6 km (out and back)

-Duration: 2.5-3 hours
+- Duration: 2.5-3 hours

-Difficulty: Easy/Moderate
+- Difficulty: Easy/Moderate

-What makes the Cliff Walk among the best hikes in New England with dogs
+What makes the Cliff Walk worthwhile

 Much of this article centers around mountain hikes, but the coastal ones are equally breathtaking.
 I recently hiked the Cliff Walk during a weekend in Newport, and was blown away by the sweeping views and feeling of serenity at every turn.
-The Cliff Walk is quite different than the rest, yet it’s still one of the best hikes in New England.
+The Cliff Walk is quite different than the rest, yet it’s still one of the best hikes of New England.
 Here’s why:

 The Cliff Walk connects Newport’s extravagant mansions with the picturesque waterfront area.
 You’re basically walking through the backyards of the Gilded Age mansions, dating back to the late 1800s and early 1900s.
 These “summer cottages” (as their owners once called them) were built to rival the royal palaces of Europe, decked out with the most elaborate and expensive décor of the time.